 NYU Langone’s Department of Child and Adolescent Psychiatry is driven to share knowledge generated through research and digital innovation with families and with others in the field committed to transforming child mental health—including child mental health professionals, healthcare providers, researchers, scientists, education professionals, and policy makers.

 The following are resources we suggest for parents, caregivers, and families:

 COVID-19 Mental Health Resources

-Coping with the effects of the 2019 coronavirus disease (COVID-19) can take its toll on families as they try to juggle work, childcare, homeschooling, and staying healthy.
-To help cope during this time, the Department of Child and Adolescent Psychiatry and the WonderLab created Mental Health Resources for Families, a collection of articles and resources featuring our experts to help families cope with COVID-19-related stresses.
+Coping with the effects of COVID-19 can take its toll on families as they try to juggle work, childcare, homeschooling, and staying healthy.
+To help cope during this time, the Department of Child and Adolescent Psychiatry created Mental Health Resources for Families, a collection of articles and resources featuring our experts to help families cope with COVID-19-related stresses.